xz0127/tp/docs/UserGuide.md

 ### Undoing previous command : `undo`

 Restores the patient and appointment book to the state before the previous *undoable* command was executed.
+`undo` command will not work if you restart Nuudle.

 Format: `undo`

 <div markdown="span" class="alert alert-primary">:information_source: **Tip:**